sjwilliams/scrollstory/README.md

 At its core, ScrollStory simply manages an array of 'item' objects, keeping track of various properties and states.
 The entire object is user accessible, but generally should be thought of in two parts:

-* The object root, which ScrollStory uses to maintain state,
+* The object root, which ScrollStory uses to maintain state.
 * The domData object within the 'item' for user data.

 The 'item' object looks like this: